dentarg/auth0-blog/_posts/2018-04-20-webtask-dot-io-migrating-to-node-8.markdown

 The wt-cli will run the dry run simulation and display the results for all webtasks in the Node 4 environment.
 Execute `wt profile migrate --yes` to perform the migration.
 The wt-cli will copy your webtask code, secrets, data and CRON schedules to the Node 8 environment.

 **Note:** None of the migrate commands are destructive.
-Your Node 4 webtasks will be left intact until you choose to complete the migration by executing `wt init --node8`.
+Your Node 4 webtasks will be left intact until you choose to complete the migration by executing `wt init --finalize`.
 Completing the migration will cause all webtasks on the Node 4 environment to be permanently deleted.

 For detailed instructions on the migration process, please review the [wt-cli Migration Guide](https://github.com/auth0/wt-cli/wiki/Node8---wt-cli).